Top 10 Affordable Destinations in the Caribbean

 Everyone needs a break now and then, right?
 After grinding hard for 300+ days a year, it’s only natural to crave a beautiful beach somewhere, with crystal blue waters where you can just relax and unwind from the stress everyday life has.

-The problem is, these “paradise islands” and destinations tend to cost more than just a pretty penny.
+The problem is, these “paradise islands” and destinations tend to cost more than your average break away.

-For many, this makes the thoughts of sitting on a paradise island with a cocktail in one hand and a book in the other a dream and nothing more.
+For many, this makes the thought of a dream vacation sitting on a paradise island with a cocktail in one hand and a book in the other a dream and nothing more.
 But what if we told you that there are pristine beaches out there, which you can travel to without burning a hole in your wallet?

-The Caribbean, famous for it’s white-sand beaches, amazing culture, and paradise-like islands is a place that is considered to be out of the price-tags of many hard-working people just like you.
+The Caribbean, famous for it’s white-sand beaches, amazing culture, and paradise-like islands is a place that is considered to be out of the price-tags of many hard-working people.

 1. The Dominican Republic

 The Dominican Republic has been gradually increasing the “wow” factor, which is driving more tourists to visit its pristine beaches and exotic resorts.
 Oftentimes, when planning way in advance, you will be able to find some pretty amazing weekly package deals.

 This is thanks to two of the biggest resorts in the region, Punta Cana as well as Puerto Plata and Samana,.
 Hotels here have an inventory of over 70,000 rooms which helps them keep pricing affordable.

 One of the main reasons why the DR is so cheap though is due to it’s close proximity to the U.S. After all, it is only a three-hour journey from the East Coast.

 You can use travel websites like Expedia and TripAdvisor to find great packages that suit your travel dates.